 Okay, the mason jar salad is not a new thing.
 It’s been trending since 2015… maybe 2013?
-While you can always pack leftovers, if you prep your lunch mason-jar style, chances are you’re a little bit smarter than the rest of us.
-And your meal planning game is strong.
+While you can always pack leftovers, if you prep your lunch mason-jar style, you can pull one in the middle of the day and feel awesome.

-I prep them a few days in advance, pull one out for lunch, and feel awesome at the end of the day.
-Why?
-Because I’ve skipped the salad bar with questionable ingredients, which means I’ve saved money and I’m less bloated.
-When I wake up, I hop from my bedroom to my car in what seems like a blink of an eye, toting my mason jar.
-Which means I’ve cheated time.
-And when lunch rolls around, I teeter on the edge of gloating because my mason jar salad is so gorgeous.
+When you wake up, you can hop from your bedroom to the car in what seems like a blink of an eye, toting your mason jar.
+Which means you’ve cheated time.
+And when lunch rolls around, you can teeter on the edge of gloating because your mason jar salad is so gorgeous.

 And everyone wants to eat pretty food, right?